Transportation in Sugar Land, Texas: Major thoroughfares

+Public Transport

+Buses

+Bus service in Sugar Land is provided by Fort Bend Transit.
+There are three routes to Downtown Houston, the Texas Medical Center, and the Greenway Plaza.
+Bus routes use Interstate 69 to get into downtown.

+Microtransit

+Via Transportation provides microtransit services throughout the city.
+The program was launched in march 2025 as a way to expand public transport in the city.
+Currently, vans operate Monday to Saturday every week.
+There are plans to expand microtransit service to more of the surrounding area.

 Airport

 Sugar Land Regional Airport (formerly Sugar Land Municipal Airport) was purchased from a private interest in 1990 by the city of Sugar Land.
 Sugar Land Regional is the fourth largest airport within the Houston-Sugar Land-Baytown Metropolitan Area.
 The airport handles approximately 350 aircraft operations per day.

 The airport today mostly serves the area's general aviation (GA) aircraft.
 A new 20,000 square foot (1,900 m^{2}) Terminal and a 60-acre (243,000 m^{2}) GA complex were completed in Spring 2006.
 Sugar Land Regional briefly handled commercial passenger service during the mid-1990s via a now-defunct Texas carrier known as Conquest Airlines.
 For scheduled commercial service, Sugar Landers rely on Houston's two commercial airports, George Bush Intercontinental Airport (IAH), 45 miles northeast, and William P. Hobby Airport (HOU), 30 miles east.

 The city of Houston maintains a park that occupies 750 acres (3 km^{2}) of land directly north of the Sugar Land Regional Airport and Sugar Land homeowners have built houses directly south of the airport, both factors that block airport expansion.